Fuller (groove)

+A fuller is a rounded or beveled longitudinal groove or slot along the flat side of a blade (e.g., a sword, knife, or bayonet) that serves to both lighten and stiffen the blade, when considering its reduced weight.

+Cutting or grinding a fuller into an existing blade will decrease its absolute stiffness due to the removal of material, but much of the strength remains due to the geometry of its shape.
+When the groove is forged into the blade, it achieves a similar reduction in weight with a relatively small reduction in strength without the wasted material produced by grinding.
+When impressed during forging, it may be made using a blacksmithing tool that is also called a fuller, a form of spring swage.

-A fuller is a rounded or beveled longitudinal groove or slot along the flat side of a blade (e.g., a sword, knife, or bayonet) that serves to both lighten and stiffen the blade.
-It is made using a blacksmithing tool called a fuller, a form of a spring swage, or impressed during forging.
-When combined with proper distal tapers, heat treatment and blade tempering, a fullered blade can be 20% to 35% lighter than a non-fullered blade, yet also stiffer, thanks to having two reinforcing ridges created by the opposing sides of the fuller.
-The ridges and groove are comparable to an I-beam's flanges and web; this shape greatly increases the strength and stiffness of a for a given quantity of material, particularly in the cutting direction.
-This stiffening effect increases dramatically with blade length.
+When combined with optimal distal tapers, heat treatment and blade tempering, a fullered blade can be 20% to 35% lighter than a non-fullered blade.
+The ridges and groove created by the fuller are comparable to an I-beam's flanges and web; this shape aims to optimize the strength and stiffness for a given quantity of material, particularly in the cutting direction.

 A fuller is often used to widen a blade during smithing or forging.
 Fullers are sometimes inaccurately called blood grooves or blood gutters.
 Channelling blood is not the purpose of a fuller.

 Etymology

-The term "fuller" is from the Old English fuliere, meaning 'one that fulls [pleats] cloth'.
+The term "fuller" is from the Middle English fuliere, meaning 'one that fulls [pleats] cloth'.
 It is derived from the Latin word fullo.
 The first recorded use of the term in relation to metal working is 1587.
 The first recorded use of the term to describe a groove or channel in a blade is 1967.